 About 18 months ago, I wrote an article about three different under cabinet coffee maker models, all made by Black & Decker.
 When I wrote that article, I was pretty pessimistic about all of them.
-The Amazon reviews were (and still are) spotty at best, and now it seems that none of those coffee makers are available anymore!
-Did Black & Decker finally realize that their Spacemaker line of under cabinet coffee makers sucked, and therefore they took them off the market?
-Eh, maybe.
-I really don’t know why the only three under cabinet coffee makers on Amazon have suddenly gone bye-bye.
+The Amazon reviews were (and still are) spotty at best, and it seems that the only model that is consistently available now is the SCM2000BD (Amazon link).

 Alternative #1: Buy a coffee maker that has the smallest countertop footprint possible.